Dorfromantik: The Board Game: Campaign

 After scoring is complete, players may start or continue a campaign.
-On the campaign sheet, players round their score down to the nearest ten, then consult the campaign sheet.

-On the campaign sheet, players match their rounded score to the campaign sheet and consult the number of steps on the sheet that they can fill in.
-The number shown corresponds to bubbles on the sheet, which are filled in by the players to unlock campaign boxes and achievement cards.
-The campaign consists of five boxes which are closed at the beginning of the campaign.
-These boxes, which are not randomised, contain other ways to score points such as new tokens, tiles, or achievement cards.
-While there is no definitive end to Dorfromantik, the campaign does eventually run out of boxes and achievements to unlock, which usually takes 15-20 games.
-Following this (as well as the unlocking of all achievements), the game does not have any more content remaining.
+On the campaign sheet, players round their score down to the nearest ten, then match their rounded score to the number of "bubbles" to advance and consult the number of steps on the sheet that they can fill in.
+The number shown on the sheet corresponds to bubbles on the sheet, which are filled in by the players to unlock campaign boxes and achievement cards.
+The campaign starts with five closed boxes.
+These boxes contain other ways to score points such as new tokens, tiles, or achievement cards.
+In addition to the tiles from the basic game, there is also a third type of tile that comes in the campaign boxes, Special tiles, which can be identified by a printed black signpost.
+While there is no definitive end to Dorfromantik, the campaign eventually runs out of boxes and achievements to unlock, which usually takes 15–20 games.
+Following this, the game does not have any more campaign content remaining.
 Players can either start the campaign again or keep playing without unlocking any more campaign content.

-Solo mode
+Solo play

-While Dorfromantik does not come with a dedicated solo mode, the game is compatible to be played solo without many major adjustments.
-German online board game magazine Reich der Spiele (English: Realm of Games) said that the game functions best in solo mode.
+While Dorfromantik does not come with a dedicated solo mode, the game is compatible to be played solo with few major adjustments.
+The German online board game magazine Reich der Spiele said that the game functions best in solo mode.

 Mini-expansions and other games

-The Great Mill

-In October 2023, a mini-expansion for Dorfromantik was released called The Great Mill (German: Große Mühle).
-It contains a standee of a windmill which is used to score extra points in field tiles, as well as two new cards.
-The German version of The Great Mill released in October 2023, however the English version of the mini-expansion released in November.

-The Wetterau

-In June 2024, another mini-expansion, The Wetterau (German: Die Wetterau), was released consisting of three new tiles depicting landmarks in the Wetterau.
-The 3 tiles depict the Adolfsturm tower, the Pegasus, and the Winterstein and Steinkopf TV tower.
-Pegasus Spiele, the board game company that publishes Dorfromantik, is based in Friedberg in the Wetterau.
-Dorfromantik: The Wetterau was created for a board gaming convention in Friedberg on 30 June 2024.
-The expansion was released at Essen SPIEL 2024.